The Saint Michael's Sacred Line is a mysterious phenomenon that has puzzled historians and archaeologists for centuries.

 Saint Michael interceded again in the XVII century.
 At that time, there was a great plague ravaging southern Italy.
 The archbishop, Alfonso Puccinelli, realized the crisis was beyond a human solution and dedicated himself to prayer.
 Accompanied by an earthquake, the Archangel appeared to him in a splendorous array.
 He instructed the archbishop to go to the cave, gather stones, inscribe them with the initials MA (Michael Archangel) and bless them, and distribute them to the sick.
 The archbishop did as he was commanded, and all who possessed the stones were delivered from the pestilence.

 The monastery of Symi is a beautiful and historic site located in Greece.
 It is a place of great cultural and religious significance and is visited by many people worldwide.
 The monastery is known for its stunning architecture.
 Here, the Monastery houses one of the largest effigies of the Archangel in the world, three meters high.

 Stella Maris Monastery (Haifa, Israel)

-The “tip” of the sword rests in the Holy Land, not in Jerusalem, but in Haifa, the site of the Stella Maris (Our Lady Star of the Sea) monastery on Mount Carmel.
+The "tip" of the sword rests in the Holy Land, not in Jerusalem, but in Haifa, the site of the Stella Maris (Our Lady Star of the Sea) monastery on Mount Carmel.
 This is the same place where the prophet Elias resided, who, like St. Michael, wielded his sword against the enemies of God.
-Is it any surprise then that the spiritual children of this prophet, the Carmelites, live in the same spot as their father once did?
+So is it any surprise that the spiritual children of this prophet, the Carmelites, live in the same spot as their father once did?

-In a subsequent conflict, Muslim forces massacred all the friars at the shrine, dismantled the monastery and used its stones to build a summer palace.
+In a subsequent conflict, Muslim forces massacred all the friars at the shrine, dismantled the Monastery, and used its stones to build a summer palace.

-The current monastery, a minor basilica, was built in 1836.
+The current Monastery, a minor basilica, was built in 1836.
 Today it is still home to a Carmelite community.